eargollo/smartthings-influx/README.md

 6. Now you will need to install InfluxDB.
 The program does not support InfluxDB 2, so install the latest InfluxDB version 1 (at the time of this writing it is the version 1.8.10).
 There may be packages for your computer platform.
 For instance you can install it on Mac using homebrew with `brew install influxdb@1.8.10`

-1. Run InfluxDB and note the URL, port, user and password for the database installation
+1. Run InfluxDB and note the URL, port, token, org and bucket for the database installation

 1. Update the `.smartthings-influx.yaml` with the InfluxDB configuraiton (Example for a local InfluxDB [here](https://github.com/eargollo/smartthings-influx/blob/master/smartthings-influx-compose.yaml#L9-L12))

 1. Now you can run the monitor command and it should work without errors: `./smartthings-influx monitor` .
 This means data is being loaded to InfluxDB

 1. Install [Grafana](https://grafana.com/), run it and configure it to access your InfluxDB.

 You should now be able to see the datapoints and create your Grafana charts.